Maine, Nevada, and A Locality Have One Thing in Common: Paid Leave for Any Reason

 - Recordkeeping: An employer must maintain a record of the receipt or accrual and use of PTO for each employee for a one-year period and, upon request, shall make those records available for inspection by the Labor Commissioner.

-While the Nevada Office of the Labor Commissioner has not yet published regulations or information beyond the required posting, it has included information about SB 312 in its 2019 Updated Legislation Training materials.
+The Nevada Office of the Labor Commissioner included information about SB 312 in its 2019 Updated Legislation Training materials.

 Bernalillo County Has First Local Mandatory PTO Law